 Q. Can I search for links using the Find feature?

 A. Absolutely!
 Open the Find feature (Ctrl + F) and click on the “Search Options.”
-Then, select “Find hyperlinks” if available, or simply search for “http” or “www.”
+Then, select “Find hyperlinks” if available, or search for “http” or “www.”

 Q. Do links appear differently in Word?